 Severe acne sometimes leads to depression, anxiety, and social dysfunction.
 We also associate the loss of self-confidence and self-esteem with acne.
-Though most acne problems may seem psychological, they may contribute to physical issues such as obesity.

 In the United States, we spend over a billion dollars annually on acne treatments and products.
 Many choices exist to treat acne, but CBD skincare gives us an option to heal acne with our body’s own system.